elastic/integrations/docs/developer_tsdb_migration_guidelines.md

 # <a id="troubleshooting"></a> Troubleshooting

 **Identification of Write Index**: When mappings are modified for a datastream, index rollover happens and a new index is created under the datastream.
-Even if there exists a new index, the data continues to go to the old index until the timestamp matches index.time_series.start_time of the newly created index.
+Even if there exists a new index, the data continues to go to the old index until the timestamp matches `index.time_series.start_time` of the newly created index.

 **Automatic Rollover**: Automatic datastream rollover does not happen when fields are tagged and untagged as dimensional fields.
-Also, automatic datastream rollover does not happen when modifying index.mapping.dimension_fields.limit value
+Also, automatic datastream rollover does not happen when the value of index.mapping.dimension_fields.limit is modified.

+When a package upgrade with the above mentiond change is applied, the changes are made only on the index template.
+This means, the user need to wait until `index.time_series.end_time` of the current write index before seeing the change, following a package upgrade.

 An enhancement [request](https://github.com/elastic/kibana/issues/150549) for Kibana is created to indicate the write index.
 Until then, refer to the index.time_series.start_time of indices and compare with the current time to identify the write index.